jones139/parkrunDb/README.txt

 README: parkrun_db
 ==================

-Collect the html files of parkrun results and put them into a folder ./html_files
+This is a set of scripts that I use to maintain a database of results for my local parkrun and produce annual statistics.

-Add any new volunteers that have not run before into iddb.json to assign them a barcode number.
+To use it you need to collect the html files of parkrun results and put them into a folder (e.g. ./html_files) - you can just save using the 'html only' option in the browser as we don't kneed all the images etc, just the text of the web page.

 *** NOTE - this will erase the entire database!!!! **** Initialise the database with: